Fundament-Software/scopes/doc/docs/module-core.md

 *type*{.property} `opaquepointer`{.descname} [](#scopes.type.opaquepointer "Permalink to this definition"){.headerlink} {#scopes.type.opaquepointer}

 :   An opaque type.

-*type*{.property} `package`{.descname} [](#scopes.type.package "Permalink to this definition"){.headerlink} {#scopes.type.package}

-:   A symbol table of type `Scope` which holds configuration options and module
-    contents.
-It is managed by the module import system.

-    `package.path` holds a list of all search paths in the form of simple string patterns.
-Changing it alters the way modules are searched for in the next run stage.

-    `package.modules` is another scope symbol table mapping full module paths to their contents.
-When a module is first imported, its contents are cached in this table.
-Subsequent imports of the same module will be resolved to these cached contents.

 *type*{.property} `pointer`{.descname} [](#scopes.type.pointer "Permalink to this definition"){.headerlink} {#scopes.type.pointer}